Ultraplot/ultraplot/docs/why.rst

 ----------

-In matplotlib, colormaps are implemented with the `~matplotlib.colors.LinearSegmentedColormap` class (representing "smooth" color gradations) and the `~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
+In matplotlib, colormaps are implemented with the :class:`~matplotlib.colors.LinearSegmentedColormap` class (representing "smooth" color gradations) and the :class:`~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
 They are somewhat cumbersome to modify or create from scratch.
 Meanwhile, property cycles used for individual plot elements are implemented with the :class:`~cycler.Cycler` class.
 They are easier to modify but they cannot be